nalymugwe/The-MLC-Projects/README.md

 At the 815th observation, there are more features than one that are pushing the model to have a high score.

 This shows that the final selected features each have an impact in the model thus none should be removed.

+# The-MLC-Projects: Classification pf Benign or Malware Android Apps

+## Task
+To predict the trip-time precisely for the advancement of Intelligent Transport Systems (ITS) and traveller information systems.

+# Exploratory Data Analysis
+The data set had 26 columns and 9,601,139 rows.
+The first row was removed as it's a copy of the index column.
+The resulting dataset had 25 columns and no null values.

+The scatter plot analysis between the target features (Duration) and the other features:

+- The target feature is strongly correlated to distance and haversine distance.

+- The target feature is weakly correlated to pick up hour, drop off hour, temperature and ground tempature.

+- The target feature has no very little correlation with the rest of the features: PLong, PLatd, DLong, DLatd, Pmonth, PDay, Pmin, Dmonth, Dday, Dmin, wind, humid, solar, PDweek, DDweek, Precipitation, snow and dust.

+- From the above, the features that are most applicable for modeling are distance, haversine distance, pick up hour, drop off hour, temperature and ground temparature.

+The data set was scaled using the MinMax Scaler so that all values ranged between 0 and 1.

+## Model Selection and Analysis
+An analysis was done on the best regression models to use using Linear regression, Ridge Regression, Decision Tree, XGBoost and LightGBM.

+The LightGBM Regressor had the best model metrics with LightThe random forest classifier had the best model accuracy of 73.5% and on further hyperparameter tuning, the model's accuracy improved to 74.1%